aijun19/coding-animation_studentwork/README.md

    - Go to the original repo page.
    - You’ll see a **Compare & pull request** button for your fork’s recent changes — click it.
    - Write a short description of your addition and submit the PR.
-   - The repo maintainers will review your work and merge it if everything looks good.
+   - The repo maintainer will review your work and merge it if everything looks good.

 ---
 ## What to Upload